 The Side Effects of CBD Oil [FULL TRUTH]

 The cannabis plant produces various chemicals that can be used as medicine for a variety of human diseases.
-However, most of these chemicals are what is known as psychoactive.
-This means that some cannabis derivatives change a person’s mood, perception, or emotional state.
+However, most of these chemicals are psychoactive, or alter mental states.
+This means that some cannabis derivatives change a person’s mood, perception, or, again, mental state.
 They also affect a person’s cognition; this means that they make it more difficult for a person to think clearly.
 One of the primary medicinal components of the cannabis plant is known as cannabidiol (also known as CBD).
 It has far-reaching medical applications for a wide variety of conditions and it is not psychoactive.
 This means that it effectively treats a patient without adversely affecting their ability to function on a day-to-day basis.